Webinar Schedule Participant Guide

 To access the webinars, you will simply need to click on the webinar join link that is posted in each week of the course.
 This link only works on the appointed day and time for that webinar, so while you can try clicking it sooner, it won't open the webinar meeting for you.

 You may also join our webinars from a mobile device by installing the official Zoom app from your preferred app store.
 Then, when it's time for a webinar, simply open your Zoom app and enter the 9-digit meeting ID that will be posted at the top of each week in the course.

 Week 1: Getting to Know Bees

 Topics covered: Introductions.
-Overview of our online “campus” (Moodle), course outline, and basic bee biology, roles and jobs.
+Overview of our online “campus” (Teachable), course outline, and basic bee biology, roles and jobs.
 We’ll discuss how to find a queen bee in your hive, what a bee is and isn’t, and finally the importance of having a local experienced beekeeper as your mentor and joining a local bee club.